Table of contents

 • Only the 51% member needs to guarantee.

-• This structure is ideal if the minority owner (49%) has a lower credit score they’d prefer not to have considered.
+• This structure is ideal if the minority owner (49%) has a lower credit score as their score would not be considered.

 Three-member LLC

-• Any combination of two members totaling 51%+ ownership must guarantee.
+• Any combination of 1 to 3 members totaling 51%+ ownership must guarantee.

 Four-member LLC, each owning 25%